danielrcollins1/OED-Expanded/OED-Expanded.md

 **Natural Healing**: Creatures regain a number of Hit Points equal to Level (Hit Dice) + Con _Bonus_ per week of rest and comfort.
 The creature can not undergo other meaningful activities.

-**Magical Healing**:The only common source of magical healing in OED are potions of healing and potions of mithridate (neutralize poison) which are available from Wizards and NPC Alchemists.
+**Magical Healing**: The only common source of magical healing in OED are potions of healing and potions of mithridate (neutralize poison) which are available from Wizards and NPC Alchemists.
 There is no common source of regeneration, resurrection, or restoration magic.

 **Character Death**: Players can bring in a new 1^st^ level character at the completion of current combat/activity.